jbwyatt4/kernel-work/core_timer/Readme.rst

 ./take_trace.sh

 Please see /root/traces for your trace.
+There should be three items: perf.data (you can delete this), ctf, and perf.meta

 Analyzing the trace
 --------------------

-Convert perf.data file into a ctf trace inside a directory named ctf:

-perf data convert --to-ctf=./ctf

 Run the script:

-analyze_trace ctf
+analyze_trace ctf perf.meta